-25TRAC, "Few ICE Detainers Target Serious Criminals," available at immigration detainers are lodged against individuals with no criminal record.
-These are individuals who would typically be released promptly from pre-trial detention and returned to their communities, but instead are often held for lengthy periods because of an ICE hold.
+offense; and (3) marijuana possession.26 In Colorado, 39% of immigration detainers are lodged against individuals with no criminal record.27 These are individuals who would typically be released promptly from pre-trial detention and returned to their communities, but instead are often held for lengthy periods because of an ICE hold.28

 Many individuals targeted by detainers are persons who have been living and working peacefully in the United States, sometimes for years, and who come into contact with law enforcement through traffic stops or other routine matters - or even as victims of domestic violence or other crimes.
 Immigrants understand that any encounter with the police - whether it's a traffic stop, participation in a police investigation, or requesting help from the police - can lead to computer checks of family and friends at the scene.
 Immigrants understand that discovery of a warrant for even the most minor offense, such as failure to appear on a traffic ticket, can lead to arrest and ultimate deportation when law enforcement honors ICE detainers.
-It is no surprise then, that a recent study confirmed that Latinos, both documented and undocumented, often fear even minimal contact with the police, including something as benign as reporting a crime or cooperating with a criminal investigation, because of fears about potential immigration consequences for themselves or their family members.
+It is no surprise then, that a recent study confirmed that Latinos, both documented and undocumented, often fear even minimal contact with the police, including something as benign as reporting a crime or cooperating with a criminal investigation, because of fears about potential immigration consequences for themselves or their family members.29

-When Denver chooses to honor ICE detainers, particularly when the subjects are individuals with no criminal conviction or only a minor offense, Denver sends a strong signal to the friends, family and community of those detained individuals that deportation is a potential consequence of any interaction with law enforcement.
+When you choose to honor ICE detainers, particularly when the subjects have little or no criminal history, you send a strong signal to the friends, family and community of those detained individuals that deportation is a potential consequence of any interaction with law enforcement.
 This signal has predictable effects.
-First, it deters persons who have undocumented friends or relatives-including citizens and legal http://trac.syr.edu/immigration/reports/330/.
+First, it deters persons who have undocumented friends or relatives - including citizens and legal permanent residents as well as undocumented immigrants - from contacting law enforcement for any reason.
+Second, it diminishes the goodwill towards peace officers that your sheriff's department undoubtedly seeks to foster with Colorado's substantial immigrant community.
+The Major Cities Chiefs Association has come to just this conclusion, stating: